milopms/itasecoin/README.md

 ## Frequently Asked Questions

-Do you have a question regarding Dogecoin?
-An answer is perhaps already in the [FAQ](doc/FAQ.md) or the
+Do you have a question about Itasecore?
+Your answer may be in the [FAQ](doc/FAQ.md) or the
 [Q&A section](https://github.com/milopms/itasecoin/discussions/categories/q-a)
 of the discussion board!